 Rastislav Vojtko, Margaréta Gregáňová, Silvia Králiková & Silvia Vojtková

-A special attention of the CETEG 2016 meeting will be dedicated to the Alpine geodynamic evolution of central zones of the Western Carpathians, however broad-scale studies of the Variscan and Alpine-Carpathian-Dinaridic orogens and topics related to theoretical aspects of structural geology, petrology and geochronology, as well as neotectonics and basin evolution are promoted as important subjects of the meeting.
-Several invited speakers provide hints to the main themes of the meeting, although any other contributions related to the common CETEG subjects are welcome.
+A special attention of the CETEG 2016 meeting will be dedicated to the Alpine geodynamic evolution of central zones of the Western Carpathians, however broad-scale studies of the Variscan and Alpine-Carpathian-Dinaridic orogenies and topics related to theoretical aspects of structural geology, petrology and geochronology, as well as neotectonics and basin evolution are promoted as important subjects of the meeting.
+Several invited speakers provide hints to the main topics of the meeting, although any other contributions related to the common CETeG topics are welcome.

 Dr. Emő Márton (Geological and Geophysical Institute, Paleomagnetic Laboratory, Budapest, Hungary) – “Adriatic vs. African APW as the paleomagnetic reference system for ALCAPA and the deformed margins of Adria”

 The Adriatic microplate is the largest crustal block in the Central Mediterraneum which played an important role in the tectonic development of the area.
 As a result of 15 years of systematic paleomagnetic research an Adriatic APW for the Middle Jurassic-Eocene time interval, based on robust paleomagnetic data from its stable core, is now available.
 African APWs published by different authors considerably differ for pre-Aptian times, while exhibit similar trends for younger ages.
 The new Adriatic APW systematically differs from any of them.

 The Adriatic APW will be discussed in terms of rotations and latitudinal displacement of the crustal block, will be compared with African trends in order to pinpoint the most important large scale displacements possibly in co-ordination or independently of the African plate.